f5devcentral/f5-rseries-training/docs/rseries_security.rst

 Session Timeouts and Token Lifetime
 ===================================

 Idle timeouts were configurable in previous releases, but the configuration only applied to the current session and was not persistent.
 F5OS-A 1.3.0 added the ability to configure persistent idle timeouts for F5OS for both the CLI and webUI.
-The F5OS CLI timeout is configured under system settings, and is controlled via the **idle-timeout** option.
+The F5OS CLI timeout is configured under system settings and is controlled via the **idle-timeout** option.
 This will logout idle sessions to the F5OS CLI whether they are logged in from the console or over SSH.

 In F5OS-A 1.4.0, a new **sshd-idle-timeout** option has been added that will control idle-timeouts for both root sessions to the bash shell over SSH, as well as F5OS CLI sessions over SSH.
 When the idle-timeout and sshd-idle-timeout are both configured, the shorter interval should take precedence.
 As an example, if the idle-timeout is configured for three minutes, but the sshd-idle-timeout is set to 2 minutes, then an idle connection that is connected over SSH will disconnect in two minutes, which is the shorter of the two configured options.
 An idle connection to the F5OS CLI over the console will disconnect in three minutes, because the sshd-idle-timeout doesn't apply to console sessions.